barsuk/gochat/README.md

 # gochat
-The very simple and glucky chat habe been made to try WS.
+The very simple and glucky chat have been made to try WS.

 Run websocket server by
 ```go run main.go```